dwhoard/passdict/README.md

 That is, the source for the building blocks of your password is known to everyone.
 The enhancements to security provided by a passphrase constructed from words stems from the following:
 1. The number of available building blocks (words) in the dictionary is very large (many thousands), whereas the number of characters in the alphabet is limited (less than 100, even including lower case and upper case letters, numbers 0-9, and all punctuation marks).
-1. A passphrase constructed of words is easier to remember than a long, character-based "nonsense" password, which discourages practices such as choosing an easy to remember password, or writing down the password in a convenient location.
+1. A passphrase constructed of words is easier to remember than a long, character-based "nonsense" password, which discourages practices such as choosing an easy to remember (short and/or non-random) password, or writing down the password in a convenient location.

 ### User-Supplied Dictionary
 You can supply your own dictionary file by naming it "passdict.txt" or changing the dictionary name in the script (variable "dictfile").